 \subsection{Dualizable comodules over GT Hopf algebroids are locally free of constant rank}

-The aim of this subsection is to give an elementary proof of the well know fact sated in \cite[page 114]{Deligne:1990} which implicitly asserts that over a GT Hopf algebroid any comodule which has a locally free fibre with rank $n$, then so are other fibres.
+The aim of this subsection is to apply Theorem \ref{thm:A} in order to give an elementary proof of the well know fact sated in \cite[page 114]{Deligne:1990} which implicitly asserts that over a GT Hopf algebroid with non empty character groupoid, any comodule which has a locally free fibre with rank $n$, then so are other fibres.
 An important consequence of this fact is that any dualizable comodule over such a Hopf algebroid is locally free with constant rank.
 This is an algebraic interpretation of a well known property on representations of transitive groupoid in vector spaces.
-Namely, if a given representation over such a groupoid have a finite dimensional fibre, then so are all other fibres and all the fibres have the same dimension.
+Namely, if a given representation over such a groupoid has a finite dimensional fibre, then so are all other fibres and all the fibres have the same dimension.
 We start by the following general lemma which will be needed below.

 \begin{lemma} Let $\varphi: R \to T$ be a faithfully flat extension of commutative algebras.
 Then, for any $R$-module $P$, the following conditions are equivalent. \begin{enumerate}[(i)] \item $P$ is locally free $R$-module of constant rank $n$; \item $P_{\Sscript{\varphi}}:=P\tensor{R}T$ is locally free $T$-module of constant rank $n$. \end{enumerate} \end{lemma} \begin{proof} By \cite[Proposition 12, page 53, and Th\'eor\`eme 1, page 138]{Bou:AC12}, we only need to check that $P$ is of a constant rank $n$ if and only if so is $P_{\Sscript{\varphi}}$.
 So let us first denote by $\varphi_{\Sscript{*}}:\Spec{T} \to \Spec{R}$ the associated continuous map of $\varphi$.
 Denote by $\mathfrak{r}^{\Sscript{R}}_{\Sscript{P}}: \Spec{R} \to \mathbb{Z}$ and $\mathfrak{r}^{\Sscript{T}}_{\Sscript{P_{\varphi}}}: \Spec{T} \to \mathbb{Z}$, the rank functions corresponding, respectively, to $P$ and $P_{\Sscript{\varphi}}$.